Trackunit/developer-hub/guides/sdk-docs/save-data-from-your-app/defining-a-custom-field.md

 5. `uiEditable` / `uiVisible` controls how the field will be shown in the Manager UI.
 This does not limit how the field is used inside the Iris App.

+6. `scopeType` controls who can access the field values.
+Default is only within the users account.

   Apart from the these standard properties, some field types have [extra properties defined below](#type-specific-properties).

   **All custom fields defined by an Iris App will be owned by the Iris App, and the Iris App developer should consider existing data when changing field definitions.**